Blue 32 (Millers)

 In this series we will explore the meaning and practice of ritual for liberal Jews.
 We tend not to embrace the pious observance of halachah; we find it hard even to imagine why we might want a serious engagement with religious discipline.
 Come ready to think about religion, learn a lot of contemporary halachah and experiment with its observance.

-Raphael Zarum Michael Laitner Ilana Epstein
+Ilana Epstein Raphael Zarum Michael Laitner

 Orange 14